 ACKNOWLEDGMENTS

-First, we thank Mauro Galetti and Milton Ribeiro, from the State University of São Paulo, Brazil, who started the Atlantic Series of data papers and so sparked a revolution that inspired our community to take their data out of their drawers.
-Our lab mates, colleagues, and institutions helped us at different stages of this project.
-Coauthors of previous publications derived from these data helped us polish our data set.
-Our sponsors, especially the Alexander von Humboldt Foundation (AvH), German Academic Exchange Service (DAAF), Brazilian Council of Scientific and Technological Development (CNPq), Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES), São Paulo Research Foundation (FAPESP), and Research Dean of the University of São Paulo (PRP-USP), supported our research with grants, fellowships, and scholarships.
+First, we thank Mauro Galetti and Milton Ribeiro, from the State University of São Paulo, Brazil, who started the Atlantic and Neotropical Series of data papers and so sparked a revolution that inspired our community to take their data out of their drawers.
+Our lab mates, colleagues, and institutions helped us in several ways during this project.
+Coauthors of previous publications derived from these data helped us polish our data set throughout the years.
+Our sponsors, especially the Alexander von Humboldt Foundation, German Academic Exchange Service , Brazilian Council of Scientific and Technological Development, Brazilian Coordination for the Improvement of Higher Education Personnel, São Paulo Research Foundation, and Research Dean of the University of São Paulo, supported the compilation of our database with grants, fellowships, and scholarships.
 Last, but not least, we thank the Stack Overflow Community, where we solve most of our coding dilemmas.

 TABLES